-Anyway, without further ado, I’ll put the rest of this post into a do/don’t listicle.
-Voilá:
+Anyway, without further ado, I’ll put the rest of this post into a do/don’t listicle:

-1. Do check that the community where you want to move has the amenities on your must-have list.
+1. Do check that the area you’re moving to has the amenities on your must-have list.

-I broke this “do” and went through quite a journey to fix it.
+I broke this “do,” and it’s been a journey to fix it.

 Combined, we had 3 must-haves for peace and sanity: a gym, internet (me), TV (Chris).
-Even though I couldn’t seem to get any net vendors on the phone or find a gym within a 45-minute radius, I took a leap of faith.
+While planning the move, I couldn’t seem to get any internet vendors on the phone or find a gym within a 45-minute radius, but I took a leap of faith.
 I was sooo sure every town in the world had ample internet and a choice of gyms.

-To find a closer gym to satisfy our sanity-saving weightlifting habit, I sat down the first weekend after the move with borrowed/neighbor internet and literal yellow pages and dialed every number I found associated with the word “fitness” in our county.
-After a string of disconnected and wrong numbers, a man picked up and said something in a thick east Tennessee accent about staying open through lunchtime and we should “c’m own.”
+To find a gym to satisfy our sanity-saving weightlifting habit, I sat down the first weekend after the move with borrowed/neighbor internet and literal yellow pages and dialed every number associated with the word “fitness” in our county.
+After a string of disconnected and wrong numbers, a man finally picked up.
+He said something in a thick east Tennessee accent about staying open through lunchtime and we should “c’m own.”

-We drove 20 minutes to a low-ceilinged, fluorescent-lit garage full of well-worn equipment and a group of local residents who we’re lucky to call friends.
+We drove 20 minutes to a low-ceilinged, fluorescent-lit garage of well-worn equipment and a group of local residents we’re now lucky to call friends.
 It’s been 9 months, but every time we walk into that gym, it feels like victory: an oasis of fitness in our new world.

 It’s a reminder to be grateful for things we used to take for granted, and the gratitude extends all the way out to simple things like finding organic ketchup at our grocery store (don’t judge).

 2. Don’t let the slower pace get you down.
-Living in a large land space with a few thousand people takes different energy than living in a city of millions.
+Living in a sprawling, forested area with a few thousand people takes different energy than living in a city of millions.

 We have slowed down, but our #1 frustration is still that people don’t hold their work to as high a standard out here, thereIsaidit.
 Cities make people competitive.
 In the country, people aren’t as hungry for success.
 In fact, they’re probably here to escape the rat race.
-There’s a palatable dislike of rules and paperwork.
+There’s a noticeable distaste for rules and paperwork.

 People moved out here to relax.
 You probably did, too.
-So go ahead and expect your car to be at the shop longer and businesses to close for the day without warning.
-If the heat in your house breaks, buy some space heaters and go with the flow as your landlord takes a month to fix it.
+So go ahead and expect your car to sit at the shop longer and businesses to close for the day without warning.
+If the heat in your house breaks, buy some space heaters and go with the flow as your landlord takes a month or 3 to fix it.

 3. Do expect to be told, “You’re in the country now,” but don’t take it the wrong way.
-This phrase will try your patience greatly, mainly because of where it’s used.
+This phrase will try your patience greatly.
 Here are 3 real-life examples.
 For context, they’re all from our landlords or his handyman: